-- i.
-Ontario Regulation 653/05 (Debt-Related Financial Instruments and Financial Agreements), with · regards to Commodity Price Hedging Agreements; - ii.
-F35-00 Region of Peel Procurement By-law 30-2018 and any amendments thereof: - iii.
-L00-01 Execution of Documents By-Law 32-2017 of the Region of Peel; - iv.
+Ontario Regulation 653/05 (Debt-Related Financial Instruments and Financial Agreements), with regards to Commodity Price Hedging Agreements;

+Purchasingii.
+F35-00 Region of Peel Procurement By-law 113-2013 of the Region of Peel 30-2018 and any amendments thereof;

+Documentiii.
+L00-01 Execution of Documents By-Law 39-200132-2017 of the Region of Peel-as amended;

+iv.
 Region of Peel's Energy and Environment Sustainability Strategy dated June 20, 2007 and any amendments thereof.